ackOS-project/ackOS/manual/build.md

 ```
 $ ./toolchain/build.sh
 ```
-This should take while so be patient
+This will take a while so be patient.

 # Build ackOS
-**IMPORTANT**: The **cross compiler toolchain** must be built first before continuing to compile ackOS
+**IMPORTANT**: The **cross compiler toolchain** must be built first before continuing with the build instructions.

-To build and run ackOS run
+To build ackOS run
 ```
 $ make all
 ```